jklewis99/hypertriviation/README.md

 # Building Full-Stack _Hypertriviation_

 ## Running Locally
+Prerequisites:
+- Python (3.9.x)
+- Node (14.17.x)
+- Docker (20.10.x)

 ## Getting Started
 Ensure you have Python 3.9 installed.
 You can use pip or anaconda.
 You can download the latest version [here](https://www.python.org/downloads/).
+Also ensure you have Docker installed.
+You can download the latest version [for Windows](https://docs.docker.com/desktop/windows/install/)
 ### 1. Clone the repository
 Navigate to the folder in which you want to store this repository.
 Then clone the repository and change directory to the repository:
 ```